 |Ad Credits||🆇||$200 on all plans|

 And the winner is: SiteGround.
-Daily backups and a staging area (so you can make changes to your website without your website visitors being affected), push SiteGround ahead.
-Plus, Siteground offers more features (which you can learn about in our expert review), except when it comes to storage.
+Daily backups and a staging area (so you can make changes to your website without your website visitors being affected) push SiteGround ahead.
+Plus, this web host offers more features (which you can learn about in our expert SiteGround review), except when it comes to storage.

 HostGator’s Security Comes at a Cost, While SiteGround’s Is Outstanding